SagarUnagar/EmployeeDirectory/README.md

 * Error handling and alert using appropriate error message

 * Fetching the phone’s built-in contacts and match them against the list of employees.
 If the employee has a matching contact in the phone (first and last names are a case-insensitive match), the list element should display a button.
-If user presse that button then app  displays the iOS native Contact detail view.
+If user press that button then app  displays the iOS native Contact detail view.

 ###### Non Mandatory